How to Build Trust in the Workplace

 Has a supervisor ever micromanaged your workflow and your decisions?
 If so, you know how demotivating it is to work in such an environment.
 After all, you’d always doubt your abilities and second-guess your decisions.
 No matter how you look at it, micromanaging can have negative effects in the workplace.

 While you need to give your employees some freedom, it doesn’t mean that you’ll leave them to their own business.
 You still need to hold them accountable for their decisions without micromanaging them.
-You can do this by using an ethical monitoring app like Traqq.
+You can do this by using Traqq an ethical monitoring app.

 According to the Edelman research we mentioned earlier, 71% of employees believe their CEO should talk about sensitive topics and respond to challenging times.
 We know how difficult the pandemic has been for all of us.
 During trying times, it’s only natural for employees to seek reassurance from their employers.
 Indeed, trust is established with proper leadership.

-A Harvard Business Review study shares the three elements of inspiring trust in leadership:
+A Harvard Business Review study shares the three elements of building trust as a leader:

 The authors analyzed over 80,000 360-degree reviews and found the importance of those elements in building trust.
 Those who scored above 60% for the three factors also received an overall 80% trust score.
 If the person didn’t display any of the qualities, they were given a 20% score.
 Indeed, when a leader possesses a clear vision and an authentic voice, they are likely to be trusted by their employees.
 On the other hand, when there’s a disconnect between a manager’s words and actions, their subordinates become disengaged.